ianderrington/genai/docs/Understanding/data/index.md

 With data in hand, it is generally good to understand it directly, by looking at the accompanying meta-data and a good number of examples to ensure that it is generally consistent.
 Often times data is not properly structured that can be processeed downstream.
 For language models, this may involve having the incorrect incorrect encoding, or symbols that are otherwise not anticipated for your token-space.
 The data is normalized, either once or on-the-fly, to ensure the modles downstream can process it.

-COPILOT: Generate a MErmaid Diagram of the above.
+COPILOT CONTINUE (Generate a MErmaid Diagram of the above. )

-COPILOT: generate a mermad
-very profound general way to retrain LLMs with synthetic data.
+COPILOT CONTINUE ( generate a mermaid diagram ) very profound general way to retrain LLMs with synthetic data.
 * train(Large+Vague model) -> generate highly specific data
 * train(small specific model) on specific data.